If you like a flavorful, hearty dinner in under 30 minutes this one is for you!

 - 1 cup Fresh Pineapple (chopped, more if you like!)

 - 8 oz Tempeh

-In the same skillet, add either a few splashes of water or veggie broth before sautéing the vegetables.
+- In the same skillet, add either a few splashes of water or veggie broth before sautéing the vegetables.
 Add in the onions and rest of the vegetables except for the bok choy, or whatever greens you might be using.
 Saute the vegetables until they are tender, about 5 minutes.
-Then add in the bok choy or greens and sauté until they have started to wilt, about another 3-4 minutes.
+Then add in the bok choy plus the pineapple and sauté until the leafy greens have started to wilt, about another 3-4 minutes.